isaacotengdev/mtc-repo/README.md

-# mtc-repo
-my mtc codebase
+# This repository is for infra developers.